 Contact Incident Response Professionals

 Ransomware grows more sophisticated every year.
 If you become the victim of a ransomware attack, even if you isolate the affected systems, you are still at risk.
 We highly encourage you to contact cybersecurity incident response professionals who can help remove the malware from your IT infrastructure and ensure that all IT systems are safe to use again.
 You don’t want to run the risk of only partially removing the malware, which could result in even more data loss.
 Touchstone Security can help if you have been the victim of a ransomware attack.
 Please click the contact us button at the bottom of the page to get in touch if you have experienced an attack so we can get you in touch with our security experts.
 We have experience responding to incidents with various types of malware.
+In many cases it is a good idea to identify a competent ransomware recovery provider before you are attacked.

 Incorporate Lessons Learned

 After any cyberattack or security incident has been resolved, you should incorporate lessons learned to ensure that you can respond even more effectively.
 Sit down with your internal team and the external company who responded to the incident.
 Work together to develop a plan of action to prevent future malware incidents.
 When the next security event occurs, you will be that much more prepared to deal with it.
+If you are looking to improve your cybersecurity presence, find out more about our New Jersey Cybersecurity Consulting services.

 Still unsure about ransomware?
 Contact Touchstone Security for a free Ransomware Risk Assessment to find out how vulnerable you may be.
 We will work with you to test your systems and ensure that you are adequately protected.